 Featuring Angela Goethals, Stephen Louis Grush, Jane Kaczmarek, Alfred Molina & Colin Woodell

-“This Geffen revival reminds us why actors and audiences keep returning to O’Neill’s haunted house.”– Los Angeles Times “A superbly acted and designed revival under Jeanie Hackett’s inspired direction.”– StageSceneLA.com “Brilliant performances...
+“This Geffen revival reminds us why actors and audiences keep returning to O’Neill’s haunted house.”– Los Angeles Times “There is arguably no greater classic in American theater.”– Santa Barbara Independent “A superbly acted and designed revival under Jeanie Hackett’s inspired direction.”– StageSceneLA.com “Brilliant performances...
 Alfred Molina commands the stage!”– BroadwayWorld.com “Jane Kaczmarek is stunning as Mary Tyrone...
 Colin Woodell gives a star-making performance...
 Stephen Louis Grush is electrifying!”– StageSceneLA.com

 Eugene O'Neill's semi-autobiographical masterpiece pulls back the curtain on the Connecticut home of the Tyrone family, where deep-seated resentments and bourbon-fueled tirades cause a family to expose their darkest natures.
 O'Neill paints the powerful and heart-rending portrait of a single day that begins as any other, only to become a night from which they will never recover.